-27 Pre-Written Templates for Your Toughest Work Emails
+40 Templates to Help You Handle Your Toughest Work Emails

-Reaching out to your current network and letting them know you’re on the hunt is a surefire way to make your job search easier: Why search on your own when you could have a whole army of contacts keeping an eye out for opportunities, too?
-But, to make it more likely that they will help you, make it as easy as possible for them by sending an email like this.
+Why search on your own when you could have a whole crew of contacts keeping an eye out for opportunities, too?
+You can help make it as easy as possible for them by sending an email like this.

-You’ve applied to a job at your dream company—and then noticed a friend is connected to someone there.
-Asking him or her to connect you and vouch for you can feel weird, but it doesn’t have to be.
+You’ve found a job opening at your dream company—and then noticed a friend is connected to someone who works there.
+Asking them to make an intro and vouch for you can feel weird, but it doesn’t have to be.
 Here’s how to do it the right way.

 Especially if you’re interviewing a lot, there’s no need to fret over each individual thank you note.
 For a basic note that gets the job done, start with this template, tweak it slightly for each company and role, and send it off by EOD after you’ve interviewed.